-This is my story, I learned from experience that building your own coop as many suggest is just not feasible for everyone, I did it and nearly killed myself.
+This is my story, I learned from experience that building your own coop as many suggest, is just not feasible for everyone.
 Since I discovered prefab coops, I will never build one from scratch again.

-I have enough experience with prefab coops that I can honestly recommend them as a viable option for others who cannot or do not have the skills necessary to build a chicken coop.
+I have extended experience with prefab coops, I can honestly recommend them as a viable option for others who cannot or do not have the skills necessary to build a chicken coop.
 In my opinion they are a worth while option.

-I will add to this that I will only purchase my coops from Tractor Supply or a local CO-OP.
+I will add, I will only purchase my coops from Tractor Supply or a local CO-OP.
 Reason being…if it arrives damaged (so far none of mine have) they will replace or exchange it for me.
-If I order from Amazon it would be harder to return it to the store.
+If I order from retailers it would be harder to return it to the store.
 Prefab coops are great, but get them from TSC, Rural King or other reputable local co-ops in your area that stock them.
 If you have problems you are not far from help.

 If you have any questions about prefab coops please post them in the comments.
-I will get back to you as soon as I can.
+You can also drop me a line at email@example.com.